Attendance, Absence and Illness

 Our children love coming to school and attendance last academic year was high – above 95%.

 We take attendance seriously and ask that parents make sure their children come to school every day, on time and in the correct uniform.
 We closely monitor the attendance of all pupils.
-If a child’s attendance falls below 90%, the school will support the family to get the child back into lessons as quickly as possible.
+If a child’s attendance falls below 95%, the school will work with the family to get the child back into lessons as quickly as possible.

 Reporting an Absence